lamld203844/project-knowledge-minesweeper/README.md

 Given this information, a logical player could conclude that there must be a mine in the lower-right cell and that there is no mine in the upper-left cell, for only in that case would the numerical labels on each of the other cells be accurate.

 The goal of the game is to flag (i.e., identify) each of the mines.
 In many implementations of the game, including the one in this project, the player can flag a mine by right-clicking on a cell (or two-finger clicking, depending on the computer).
+### To play game

+- Clone this repo
+- Once in the directory for the project, run `pip3 install -r requirements.txt` to install the required Python package (`pygame`) for this project if you don’t already have it installed.
+- In terminal `python runner.py`